- What should go into a log?

 Entities should have identifiers so they can be traced.
 This is pretty simple if you’re the only application of your type running on a single physical system.
 The thing writing the log is the entity that matters and the hostname is plenty of ID.
 It gets deep if you’re an elastically scaling micro service on multiple cloud providers.
 Is the thing writing the log what matters any more?
 You might even architecturally be able to say that you don’t care and it’s all going to wash out at the services level… as long as you never have to debug or do forensics.

-Tasks (or threads, or forked processes, or containers) should have identifiers so they can be traced.
+Tasks (or threads, or forked processes, or container instances) should have identifiers so they can be traced.
 This is a remarkably deep problem; don’t let perfect be the enemy of good.
 Again, your architecture might suggest this isn’t necessary, and that suggestion may be correct in many circumstances.

 Each line of the log should include a single event with time, entities, and tasks all recorded up front.
 Some of that feels repetitive and like you would only need to emit it once per file.
 That would be fine if you never need to correlate with the logs from other systems in order to trace a transaction.